digital-work/python-tutorials/SETUP.md

 16. Go to ```PyDev - Interpreter```.
 17. Choose the desired ```Ìnterpreter```.
 18. Press ```Apply and Close```.
+19. Install the EGit plugin for Git integration as described [here]()
+20. Install the GitHub Faloverd Markdown (GFM) viewer plugin to edit .md files like this one as described [here](https://marketplace.eclipse.org/content/github-flavored-markdown-viewer-plugin).

 _Source:_
 * [Setup Eclipse with PyDev](http://www.scopefoundry.org/advanced_dev_windows_step_by_step.html)